kriserickson/kriserickson.github.com/_posts/2014-04-24-mobile-frameworks-jqt.md

 ---
 {% include JB/setup %}

+**This is Part 2 in multipart series on the State of Mobile Frameworks in 2014, see [Part 1](/programming/2014/04/22/the-state-of-html-mobile-frameworks-in-2014/) if you haven't already.
+**

 JQT (formerly jqTouch) is the Grandaddy of all of the HTML5 Mobile Frameworks and is almost 5 years old (a lifetime in mobile web frameworks), I guess [iUI](http://www.iui-js.org/) but jqTouch was my introduction to mobile web development.
 Initially jQuery plugin (remember the time when everything was a jQuery plugin?) it grew into a relatively fully functional